Smart Fetch (Auto)

 Auto flips it.
 You declare success (validate), not method.
 FourA climbs a ladder until one rung succeeds:

-- Cheap probe (single, direct egress)
+- Cheap probe (single, straight out of FourA's own network)

 - Rotated proxy single